 Write scripts to automate common management tasks.

-Shu upgrades his servers to Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012 and creates his images.
-The vast majority of his deployments will be in English or German, so he creates a Windows Vista or Windows 7 image in each language.
+Shu upgrades his servers to Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 and creates his images.
+The vast majority of his deployments will be in English or German, so he creates Windows 7 (or Windows 8.1) image in each language.
 Other languages will be installed by using external language packs, and applications will be downloaded by using Systems Management Server (SMS).
 After creating the images, Shu uploads the images and language packs to the Windows Deployment Services server.

 Shu authors unattend files with Windows SIM.
 He then uses File Replication Service (FRS) to copy the images, language packs, and unattend files to the Windows Deployment Services servers around the world.
 Of the accounting computers used by Wide World Importers, 150 are in the U.S. office, 30 are in the German office, and the remaining 20 are scattered around the world.
 Shu uses multicasting to deploy to the 150 computers in the U.S. office simultaneously.
 To do this, he creates a multicast transmission for the relevant image on his Windows Deployment Services server.

 To preserve the state and data on the previous computers, Shu uses the User State Migration Tool (USMT) to save all of the data and user configurations to a shared folder on the primary Windows Deployment Services server.
 Then he sets up each computer to boot from its local Windows Deployment Services server and to start automated setup by using the unattend files.
 The computers in the U.S. office will automatically join the multicast transmission, while the computers in the other offices will deploy using unicasting.
 When the installation is completed, Shu runs a task with USMT to migrate the user data to each computer.

 When the lease on a server expires and the server is replaced, Shu can use Windows Deployment Services to deploy his Windows Server images in the same way that he performed the RIS deployment.